 Is littermate syndrome common?

 Yes, littermate syndrome can be quite common – especially if you’re raising a pair of similar-age puppies together.
-But since it’s not an official diagnosis, it’s not a guarantee you’ll come across it even if you’re raising two puppy siblings together.
+But since it’s not an official diagnosis, it’s not a guarantee you’ll come across it.
+(Even if you’re raising two puppy siblings together.)

 What are the most common symptoms of littermate syndrome?

-- The attention they give each other is so intense that they can fail to live independently or interact appropriately with other dogs or people.
+When you raise two puppies together beyond 12 weeks of age, they can become overly dependent on each other.
+The attention they give each other is so intense that they can fail to live independently or interact appropriately with other dogs or people.

 Here are some of the most common symptoms of littermate syndrome: